 Teach the Mind to Let Go

 Teaching the mind to let go of worries takes training.
 Mindfulness meditation helps teach the mind to let go of intrusive thoughts.
 To be truly mindful means to be aware of every point of the body.
 In mindful meditation, individuals are often told to think of someplace warm and inviting.
 The warmth is first felt in the tips of the toes, moves up through the legs, drifting into the abdomen and ribs, to the shoulders and finally the neck and head.
-The point of the whole body experience—or the “body scan” as taught by Kabat-Zinn--is to feel and be aware of each part of the body.
+The point of the whole body experience—or the “body scan”--is to feel and be aware of each part of the body.

 Numerous CD’s, DVD’s and online resources can teach mindfulness.
 Anyone who feels stuck and stranded in their worries or fears should explore the art of mindfulness and mindful meditation.

 In the weeks that follow the craziness that has hit the country and the globe, individuals need to step away from the negativity and truly be thankful for today and for the gifts, the love and the beauty of life.
 The fear and uncertainty can be so overwhelming.
 However, each individual has the opportunity to turn the negative into a positive.

 What are you thankful for this Thanksgiving?
 When the table is set with turkey, stuffing, sweet potato casserole and warm buttery rolls, take a moment and appreciate the bounty of the gifts.
 The overwhelming amount of food that most of us consume on Thanksgiving is more than some see in a week.
 Be mindful of the moment.
 Train the mind to let go of the negative, embrace mindfulness, thankfulness, and love.